 - Siberian: Mild flavor, does well in even the coldest climates.
 Heirloom variety.

-- Chesnok Red: Very tasty gourmet garlic.
+- Chesnok Red: Gourmet garlic.
 Several publications have declared 'Chesnok Red' the winner in taste tests for baking and roasting.

 You can plant garlic in the spring, but most gardeners should plant it in the fall.
 Just plant it before the frost.
 When it is planted in the fall, most gardeners find that the bulbs are larger and more full of flavor.

 Garlic plants require nitrogen so make sure to fertilize them if you see leaves turning yellow.
 Water the garlic every three to five days from mid-May to June, when they are actively bulbing.
 Most types of garlic take about 90 days to harvest.

 Garlic is fairly easy to grow, and it produces numerous bulbs throughout its long growing season.
 What's better: It is frost tolerant so that it can grow throughout the year.

 - China produces the most garlic of all countries.